transcend-io/penumbra/README.md

 type ZipOptions = {
   /** Filename to save to (.zip is optional) */ name?: string;
-  /** Total size of archive (if known ahead of time, for 'store' compression level) */ size?: number;
+  /** Total size of archive in bytes (if known ahead of time, for 'store' compression level) */ size?: number;
   /** PenumbraFile[] to add to zip archive */ files?: PenumbraFile[];